DRG Class 05: Post-War history

-Mostly the 05 hauled the FD (long-distance express) trains "Hanseat" and "Domspatz" on the run Hamburg - Cologne - Frankfurt.
+The class mostly hauled the FD (long-distance express) trains "Hanseat" and "Domspatz" on the run Hamburg - Cologne - Frankfurt.
 The regular top speed of the trains was 140 km/h.
 On this 703 km run the 05 operated trains did the longest run with steam traction in the DB network.
-July 1958 the 05 were replaced by the diesel-hydraulic DB class V 200.
+In July 1958 the 05 were replaced by the diesel-hydraulic DB Class V 200.

 05 001 went to the Verkehrsmuseum Nürnberg, where it can be seen streamlined in large parts - the drivetrain on the right hand side remains visible - in its original red livery.
 The other two locomotives were scrapped in 1960.